djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 Academic analysis by Stanford <a href="#ref6">[6]</a> found no correlation between regular season and postseason performance (p = .6201), while a comprehensive Braves Journal study concluded that playoffs are "90% crapshoot, 10% skill" <a href="#ref7">[7]</a>.

 The small sample size problem is a fundamental issue in the playoffs.
 While batting statistics require 200+ plate appearances to stabilize, playoff series provide players with only 15–30 plate appearances, resulting in massive variance.
-Even Oakland's signature OBP, which is the cornerstone of their analytical advantage, declined 11% in the playoffs (.305 vs .341 regular season), demonstrating how short series neutralize statistical edges.
+Even Oakland's signature OBP, which is the cornerstone of their analytical advantage, declined 11% in the playoffs (.305 vs .341 regular season), demonstrating how short series neutralize statistical edge.

 This randomness explains why sabermetricians often view regular-season performance as a more reliable indicator of a team's true quality than its playoff results.

 ### [It's hard not to be romantic about baseball.](#table-of-contents) {#its-hard-not-to-be-romantic-about-baseball}

-The A's story showed ordinary players achieving extraordinary things when given the opportunity.
+The A's story showed ordinary players achieve extraordinary things when given the opportunity.
 The analytics enhanced rather than detracted from the game with moments like Bradford's submarine delivery, Hatteberg's transformation from injured catcher to first baseman, or the electricity of the 20-game streak.

 ![Baseball romance](/files/pics/blog/2025/romantic.png){: style="max-width: 500px; display: block; margin: 0 auto;"}
 *From [here](https://x.com/MLB/status/1914109400413016515){:target="_blank"}.*